 If you can’t handle the occasional touchy issue, commentary dripping with sarcasm or questioning the status quo, then I wouldn’t recommend sticking around.
 I’m all about seeking a better idea, and we could really use some better ideas right about now.
 I try to avoid soapbox topics, but hey… I’m only human and after all, it’s my blog right?

 What’s this about “a life not scalable”?

 You can read the more detailed explanation here, but in short it was a phrase that just bubbled up and came out of my mouth when a business partner and close friend asked me what I wanted to ultimately have 5, 10, 30 years down the road.

 Winkles?
 Where did that come from?

 The name pops up in English and German records, but for my family it was all about England (which might explain why I am a self-described anglophile… Downton Abbey anyone?).
-My boyhood dreams were completely satisfied when I found out we were actually English knights.
+I laugh and tell people we came from the factory where they make white people.
+My boyhood dreams were completely satisfied when I found out that somewhere way back in the genealogy we were actually English knights.
 Come on!
 We’re talking swords, armor, and what I like to imagine was a big ass black horse.
-What boy wouldn’t want that on his family tree?!
+What guy wouldn’t want that on his family tree?!